 The vastness of Oriental Medicine’s perspective is difficult for the western mind to grasp.
-Far more than a system of diagnosis and treatment of symptoms of the lower bodies (physical, emotional, and mental), Oriental Medicine embodies a deep and intricate comprehension of the entire sojourn of these bodies — from preceding birth, to death and beyond.
+Far more than a system of diagnosis and treatment of human maladies (physical, emotional, and mental), Oriental Medicine embodies a deep and intricate comprehension of the entire sojourn of these bodies — from preceding birth, to death and beyond.
 All things in the physical world are finite, of course, yet the world view of Oriental Medicine appears to expand endlessly if one cares to look in its direction.
 So broad is this perspective that many lifetimes can be consumed in probing its nuances, before one’s gaze is eventually drawn upward to glimpse the incomprehensible, true purpose of our existence on this plane.

 If you leave this page with only one understanding, let it be that Oriental Medicine is, and has been for thousands of years, a highly sophisticated, coherent system of medicine — not a hodgepodge bag of “try this” folk remedies from “alternative medicine”.
 The difference between these realities is monumental.